Brownian Fluctuations of a non-confining potential: Fluctuations of the full potential

 We again, do not have a divergence in the non-confining regime.
 What's happens is that the for $k=u$ the skewness becomes

 which does not diverge for $\tau \rightarrow\infty$.

-Now, for the excess of kurtosis, we have a long expression, written in Eq.~\eref{tot_kurtosis_expression}. \Fref{variance_fulldist} c) depicts the temporal evolution of the excess of kurtosis for different values of $k$ with $u$ set to one. we see that, for $k < u $, it decreases with $\tau$, saturating close to $k=u$ for stronger values of $k$.
+Now, for the excess of kurtosis, we have a long expression, written in Eq.~\ref{tot_kurtosis_expression}. \ref{variance_fulldist} c) depicts the temporal evolution of the excess of kurtosis for different values of $k$ with $u$ set to one. we see that, for $k < u $, it decreases with $\tau$, saturating close to $k=u$ for stronger values of $k$.
 At the non-confining regime, the kurtosis is constant for all times.
 Its asymptotic limit, is given by

 This demonstrates that the kurtosis is constant and positive for both regimes.
 Thus, Leptokurtic.
 Like the previous moments, it exhibits no dependence on temperature.
 It's worth noting that this is the case because we are dealing with the normalized fourth central moment, which is dimensionless.